 A Blue Badge may be issued to an organisation for a vehicle used to transport disabled people who would themselves be eligible for a Blue Badge in their own right.

-To be eligible for a Blue Badge under this pilot, you must:
+To be eligible for a Blue Badge under this part of the scheme, you must: